 That’s a hard decision to make because the needs of different gamers are different.
 Whether you’re looking for a single-player or multiplayer gaming experience, how much you prioritize an adjustable RGB backlight, and how you want the keys to feel under your fingers are all major considerations.
 But our list of the best gaming keyboards under $50 should offer something to suit every type of gaming experience.

 The Razer Cynosa fits in the budget category for gaming keyboard models, and that means that some sacrifices needed to be made.
 It’s a membrane rather than mechanical keyboard, but it offers some pretty solid performance and just barely got edged out from inclusion in our best gaming keyboard under $50 list.

 What is an RGB Keyboard?

-An RGB keyboard provides lighting underneath the keys themselves to help you see in the dark and help you create a more aesthetically pleasing experience for your gaming space.
+An RGB keyboard provides lighting underneath the keys themselves to help you see in the dark and create a more aesthetically pleasing experience for your gaming space.
 While some RGB keyboard models only offer a single RGB backlighting setting, others offer LED lighting in red, blue, or more.

 If you’re looking for a decent and affordable budget gaming keyboard, we’re sure there’s a product to match your needs on our review list.
-But if you can’t find a model you’ll enjoy, the guide that follows can impart you with the knowledge you need to extend your search further.
+But if you can’t find a model you’ll enjoy, the guide above can impart you with the knowledge you need to extend your search further.
 And if you’re curious about what other excellent gaming keyboards are available, HotRate already has a ton of guides outlining the best of the best.If you liked our article on gaming keyboards under $50, please share and comment below what your favorite product is.